seregam09/nginx-certbot/README.md

 Example:
 DOMAIN_NAME=docker-nginx-certbot-site.com

-Execute the script:
+Run script:
 ./init-letsencrypt.sh

 Upload your website html files to ./data/public_html directory

-Open your site in a browser.(Изменено)Восстановить исходный вариант
+Open your site in a browser.